How does co-signing a loan work? 14.06.2021

 Negative impact on future loan applications

-A co-signed loan shows up on your credit report and increases your debt to income ratio.
+A co-signed loan shows up on your credit report and increases your debt-to-income ratio.
 This may cause lenders to doubt your ability to service a new loan, particularly if it’s a large sum.
 So even if you think you may not need a loan down the line, your situation could change at any time.
 Then it would be your turn to get declined for a loan you really need.

-In the worst-case scenario, if both you and the other signer fail to pay off the loan, your credit scores will take the hit.
+In the worst-case scenario, if both you and the other signer fail to pay off the loan, your credit scores will take a hit.
 This not only affects your chances of loan approval but can also create other problems, such as dealing with debt collectors and court judgements.

 No peace of mind